Kristin L. Hoganson

 Kristin L. Hoganson is an American historian specializing in the history of the United States.
 She teaches at the University of Illinois at Urbana–Champaign.
+Hoganson is a 2025 Guggenheim Fellow.

 Early life

 Hoganson was educated at Yale University receiving her B.A. in 1987 and Ph.D.
 In 1995.

 Career

-Hoganson is a professor of history at the University of Illinois, Urbana-Champaign, where she teaches on American empire, the United States in the world, and food in global history.
+Hoganson is the Stanley S. Stroup Professor of United States History at the University of Illinois Urbana-Champaign, where she teaches on American empire, the United States in the world, and food in global history.

-Hoganson's article, “Meat in the Middle: Converging Borderlands in the U.S. Midwest, 1865-1900,” published in the Journal of American History, won the Ray Allen Billington prize from the Western History Association for the best article in Western History and the Wayne D. Rasmussen Prize from the Agricultural History Society.
+Hoganson's article, “Meat in the Middle: Converging Borderlands in the U.S. Midwest, 1865-1900,” published in the Journal of American History, won the Ray Allen Billington Prize from the Western History Association for the best article in Western History and the Wayne D. Rasmussen Prize from the Agricultural History Society.

-She is president of the Society for Historians of American Foreign Relations.
+Hoganson held the presidency of the Society for Historians of American Foreign Relations. in 2020.